Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 Yes.
 Eligibility and treatment plans are reviewed as treatment progresses.
 Your prescriber may:

-- Adjust dose increases
+- Adjust dose increases based on response and tolerability

 - Review ongoing suitability